-This is not necessary for betting on most crypto sites but could be a good idea for security or if you are going to a country where some of your other favorite websites are blocked or you have other online activities that would benefit from having a VPN.
+This is not necessary for betting on most crypto sites but could be a good idea for security and privacy or if you are going to a country where some of your other favorite websites are blocked or you have other online activities that would benefit from having a VPN.
 If that applies to you see our big list of crypto accepting VPNs.

 - Large bankroll for sports betting accounts and a large liferoll so you are not pressured to make quick profits.